-Socially Acceptable Is the proposed activity socially acceptable to the university community?
-Is the activity compatible with present and future university values?
+Is the proposed activity socially acceptable to the university Socially Acceptable community?
+Is the activity compatible with present and future Socially Acceptable university values?
 Are there disparity issues that would leave one part of the university community adversely affected?
-Technically Feasible Will the proposed activity be effective in the long run?
-Will it create negative secondary impacts?
+Are there any equity issues?
+Are socially vulnerable and underrepresented populations impacted?
+Will the proposed activity be effective in the long run?
+Will it Technically Feasible create negative secondary impacts?
 Will it create more problems than it solves?
 Will it solve the problem or only the symptom?

-Administratively Possible Does the university have the capability to implement the proposed activity?
+Does the university have the capability to implement the Administratively Possible proposed activity?
 Is there someone who will coordinate, implement, and maintain the activity?
-Politically Acceptable Is there political support to implement the proposed activity?
-Is there enough university and/or community support to ensure the success of the activity?
-Legal Does the university have the authority to implement the proposed activity?
+Is there political support to implement the proposed activity?
+Is Politically Acceptable there enough university and/or community support to ensure the J 1 success of the activity? success of the activity: Does the university have the authority to implement the proposed Legal activity?
 Is there a clear legal precedent, and are there any potential legal consequences of the activity?
-Economically Sound Are there current sources of funding to implement the proposed activity?
+Are there current sources of funding to implement the proposed activity?
 Do the benefits outweigh the costs of the activity?
-Is the activity compatible with other economic goals of the university?
-Environmentally Sound How will the proposed activity affect the environment?
-Will this activity comply with local, state, and federal environmental laws and regulations?
+Is the Economically Sound activity: Bo the benefits outweigh the costs of the activity: is the activity compatible with other economic goals of the university? detivity companione with other economic goals of the university.
+How will the proposed activity affect the environment?
+Will this Environmentally Sound activity comply with local, state, and federal environmental laws 22.12.2.2.2.2.2.2.2.2.2.2.2.2.2.2.2.2.2 and regulations?
 Is the activity consistent with University environmental goals?
+L